Walking Through Lavender Fields

 Vegan Pesto (GF)

-I’m obsessed with this vegan pesto, it’s so amazing.
-The taste can really compare to any non-vegan pesto out there.
-I love also that it’s very versatile and I can incorporate it in many recipes.
-If you want to impress somebody with a homemade recipe, I would recommend you make any of the recipes that uses my vegan pesto.
+I’m completely obsessed with this vegan pesto.
+It’s the best and most flavourful vegan pesto you will ever try.
+The taste is incredible and can really compare to any non-vegan pesto out there.
+It’s very versatile and can be incorporated in many recipes: pasta, pizza, roasted potatoes, green goddess sandwiches, vegan Caprese sandwich, spiralized beetroot, vegan cheese board.
+If you want to impress somebody with a homemade recipe, I would recommend you make any of these recipes.
+It’s also a great homemade edible gift that you can make for your friends.

 Vegan Pesto (GF)